Sunzheini/vm_server/README.md

 2. Add / Change the corresponding global variables and ip addresses in settings.py
 3. Run the server

-Wednesday:
-1. Read about connecting to mongodb (on cloud)
-2. PyTerminal

-Thursday:
-1. Stylize the React Server
-2. Videos -> what is left to be done?

 Friday:
-1. Refactor and clean the code of the React Server
+1. PyTerminal Create and Edit forms give errors
+2. 3 x Videos -> what is left to be done?

+Next Week:
-2. Documentation backend and frontend
+1. Documentation backend and frontend
+2. Transfer to home pc

 After:
 1. Fix the Engine class and the Controllers to work with the real vms